gohilnihar07/Samsungpdtraining/README.md

 -->  Static Timing Analysis (STA) is a fundamental technique in the field of digital integrated circuit design.
 STA is used to evaluate and ensure that a digital circuit operates correctly with respect to timing requirements.
 Here's a some key concepts of STA:<br><br>

+1. Timing paths: In a digital circuit, there are paths from input to output that define the maximum and minimum delay paths.
+These paths include combinational logic gates and interconnects.<br>

       1. Timing Paths: In a digital circuit, there are paths from input to output that define the maximum and minimum delay paths.
 These paths include combinational logic gates and interconnects.<br>

       2. Clock Domains: Many digital circuits have multiple clock domains with their own clock signals.
 STA must account for interactions between these domains.<br>